Actindo-AG/Documentation/ActindoWorkFlow/Integration/01_ConfigureQueueTypes.md

 ## Delete a queue type

 You can delete a queue type that is obsolete to release workers for other queue types.
+The queue type is only deleted, if it is no longer assigned to any transition.
 Be aware that the *Default* queue type cannot be deleted.

 #### Prerequisites